-If you’re feeling a bit out of your depth and don’t know where to begin, get a few answers by taking a walk with us through the what’s hows and the whens of brewing a cup of coffee at home using an automatic drip coffee maker.
+If you’re feeling a bit out of your depth and don’t know where to begin, get a few answers by taking a walk with us through the what’s hows and the whens of brewing a cup of coffee at home using a drip coffee maker.

 For anyone inducting themselves into the world of home coffee brewing, an automatic drip coffee maker is a very safe and smart option to turn to.
 The process is fairly simple to comprehend.
 You have the freedom to experiment with different types of coffee and you’re guaranteed reliable taste and quality every time you brew.